hyroai/agenda/README.md

 Let's imagine building a bot for pizza place.
 In terms of conversation trees, there are many options as to how this conversation can go, here are a couple of examples:

 ```
-User: hi there
+    👩 hi there

-Bot: Would you like to order pizza?
+    🤖 Would you like to order pizza?

-User: yes
-Bot: Got it.
+    👩 yup

+    🤖 Alright.
+Are you vegan?

+    👩 no I am not

+    🤖 Cool.
 What is your name?

-User: yoni
-Bot: Got it.
+    👩 Alice

+    🤖 Cool.
 How many pies would you like?

-User: 4
-Bot: Got it.
+    👩 2

+    🤖 Okay.
+What kind of toppings would you like?

+    👩 mushrooms

+    🤖 Cool.
+What pizza size would you like?

+    👩 large

+    🤖 Cool.
 What is your address?

-User: 881 Mill Street Greenville South Carolina
+    👩 881 Mill Street Greenville SC

-Bot: Got it.
+    🤖 Got it.
 What is your phone number?

-User: 2345345345
-Bot: Got it.
+    👩 212 222 2222

+    🤖 Alright.
 What is your email?

-User: sdfsdf@gmail.com
+    👩 alice@gmail.com

-Bot: Got it.
-Thank you Yoni!
-I got your phone: 2345345345, and your email: sdfsdf@gmail.com.
-We are sending you 4 pizzas to 881 Mill Street Greenville South Carolina.
+    🤖 Cool.
+Thank you Alice!
+I got your phone: 212 222 2222, and your email: alice@gmail.com.
+We are sending you 2 large pizzas with mushrooms to 881 Mill Street Greenville SC.
 ```

 ```
-User: i want pizza
-Bot: Got it.
+    👩 Hi!

+    🤖 Would you like to order pizza?

+    👩 yes

+    🤖 Alright.
+Are you vegan?

+    👩 nope

+    🤖 Cool.
 What is your name?

-User: yoni and my address is 881 Mill Street Greenville South Carolina
+    👩 Alice, my address is 881 Mill Street Greenville SC

-Bot: Got it.
+    🤖 Cool.
 How many pies would you like?

-User: 4
-Bot: Got it.
+    👩 2 large pizzas with mushrooms

+    🤖 Cool.
 What is your phone number?

-User: 234234234
-Bot: Got it.
+    👩 212 222 2222

+    🤖 Okay.
 What is your email?

-User: sdfs@gmail.com
+    👩 alice@gmail.com

-Bot: Got it.
-Thank you Yoni!
-I got your phone: 234234234, and your email: sdfs@gmail.com.
-We are sending you 4 pizzas to 881 Mill Street Greenville South Carolina.
+    🤖 Okay.
+Thank you Alice!
+I got your phone: 212 222 2222, and your email: alice@gmail.com.
+We are sending you 2 large pizzas with mushrooms to 881 Mill Street Greenville SC.
 ```

 Collecting data or making up transcriptions to cover all the options, even with machine learning is a pretty tedious task, and would be hard to maintain over time.